+Agreed outcomes 2017/18

+2017/18

+Cases with agreed outcomes 37

+Struck off 15

+Suspend 6

-Suspend Fine
+Fine 43

-Rebuke or reprimand
+Rebuke or reprimand 0

-Section 43 order
+Section 43 order 1

-Section 47 (2) (g)
+Section 47 (2) (g) 0

-Agreed outcome

-> Dubious investment schemes
+Case study | Dubious investment schemes

 We reached an agreed outcome with a firm after it admitted it had become involved with transactions that "bore the hallmarks of dubious financial arrangements or investment schemes."
 One of its solicitors used the firm's client account to handle more than £21m associated with the schemes.
 The money was not linked to an underlying legal transaction or service forming part of the firm's normal regulated activities and was associated with the dubious financial dealings.